jhegemann/OpenCapsule/README.md

 ```
 Extracted contour points from image are simply
 multiplied by this value to do some prescaling
 before fitting reference shapes.
+This value corresponds
+to the typical inverse resolution of a capsule image.
 ```
 T_LOW 0.3, T_HIGH 0.6 (0.0 ..
 1.0)
 ```
 Lower and higher threshold of hysteresis
 algorithm performed as last step of edge
-detection. you can safely use higher values,
+detection.
+You can safely use higher values,
 OpenCapsule will automatically lower
 the thresholds if no closed contour is found.
 ```